scb-10x/typhoon-deep-research/README.md

-# Typhoon Research - AI-Powered Deep Research Tool
+# Typhoon Deep Research

-Typhoon Research is a modern, production-grade Next.js application that leverages AI to conduct comprehensive research on any topic.
+Typhoon Deep Research is a modern, production-grade Next.js application that leverages AI to conduct comprehensive research on any topic.
 The application follows a structured research process:

 1. **User Query**: Users submit their research topic or question.
 2. **Follow-up Questions**: The AI asks clarifying questions to better understand the research needs.